wmurphy41/sudoku_ocr/README.md

 - Built with OpenCV for computer vision
 - Uses NumPy for numerical computations
+- Powered by Tesseract OCR for robust digit recognition
 - Inspired by computer vision techniques for document analysis